This Iceland road trip begins and ends in the world's northernmost capital on the southern shores of Faxa Bay, Reykjavik.

 Get ready to dine on fresh seafood, soak up mountain views, and sip cold Icelandic beer in your campervan after a long day of bracing the elements.

 Reykjavik is a city famous for its colourful houses, hipster cafes, and a growing population of men wearing cosy knitwear and showcasing full Icelandic beards.

 However, look beyond the hipster, and you’ll find a city brimming with arts, culture, and history, all of which can be explored at any one of the numerous museums and galleries found across town.

-Your first activity on this Iceland road trip is bathing in the geothermal waters of the Blue Lagoon and banishing all jet lag.
+Your first activity on this Golden Circle Drive in Iceland is bathing in the geothermal waters of the Blue Lagoon and banishing all jet lag.
 From here, take the short drive into town and brush up on Iceland’s 1,200 years of human history at the National Museum, take a stroll around Lake Tjornin, and swing by Sandholt for a coffee.

 If you’re feeling adventurous, take to the skies for a birds-eye view of the city on a Reykjavik Summit helicopter tour!

 Modern cathedral, tallest building, city views.

 Concert Hall, modern architecture, culture.

 Eco Campsite Reykjavik